shamim1258/Shamim/Technology/Python/library_pandas.md

    -  Data Correlations
       -  `corr()`
          -  This will give output in tabular format with value range from -1 to 1 showing the relationship of columns.
+   -  Relationship
+      -  `join()`
+         -  The method of combining the DataFrame using common fields is called "joining".
+The method that we use for combining the DataFrame is a join() method.
+The columns that contain common values are called "join key".
+         -  Join Types
+            -  Inner Join
+            -  Left Join
    -  Graph
       -  `hist()`
          -  It is a quick way to understand the distribution of certain numerical variables from the dataset.
 It divides the values within a numerical variable into "bins".
 It counts the number of examinations that fall into each of the bin.
 These bins are responsible for a rapid and intuitive sense of the distribution of the values within a variable by visualizing bins.